 Finishing in fifth place, with 49,500 monthly flight searches in the US, is Pennsylvania.
 Philadelphia is a great place for a long weekend: catch a glimpse of the Liberty Bell, pose with the Rocky Statue, which can be found outside the Philadelphia Museum of Art, and make sure you sample an authentic Philly cheesesteak.

 Alternatively, if you’re in Pittsburgh, then spend an afternoon at the Carnegie Science Center, before strolling through Point State Park, where three rivers meet, and then catch the cable car at Duquesne Incline to enjoy sunset views of the city.

-Once you’ve booked your flights, don’t forget to sort your airport parking, so that you don’t need to rely on public transport, and if you’ve got an early or late night flight, why not book an airport hotel too, so you don’t miss out on your beauty sleep?
+Once you’ve booked your flights, don’t forget to pre-book your airport parking, so that you don’t need to rely on public transport, and if you’ve got an early or late night flight, why not think about booking an airport hotel so you don’t miss out on your beauty sleep?

 We used Google search terms for country + flights, and state + flights, breaking this down into individual states, and we then look at YoY change of search volumes.